kunalsangani/kunalsangani.github.io/index.markdown

 ![Kunal Sangani headshot](/assets/images/kunalsangani_headshot_cropped.jpeg){:class='kunal'}

-I'm a PhD candidate in Business Economics at Harvard, with interests in macroeconomics and finance.
+I'm a PhD candidate in Business Economics at Harvard with interests in macroeconomics and finance.
 My work relates to aggregate productivity, inflation, and firm behavior.

 Previously, I worked at Bolt, a payments startup in San Francisco, and the Boston Consulting Group.